Go Back Email Link

 Instructions

-• Add the ingredients for the biscuit layer into a bowl and stir together until combined.
+• Add the rolled oats to a blender or food processor and blend to a fine flour.
+Add the flour to a bowl with the remaining ingredients for the biscuit layer and stir together until combined.

 • Line a 20cm square baking tin with non-stick parchment paper and press the biscuit mixture into the base firmly to make a thin layer.
 Be sure to press the mixture right to the edge and into the corners for a neat finish.